morganthomas/winning-arguments/winning-arguments.md

 I think most people base their norms of assertion on values apart from and in addition to their value of truth.
 Probably most people today live in circumstances where the consequences of saying certain true things in certain contexts in their lives are unacceptable to them.
 I do think there are people who don't believe anything they're unwilling to say, and don't say anything they don't believe, but I think they're in the minority, and I don't count myself among them.

-Is it true, then, as we ventured, that often the values undergirding a person's value of truth, and the values undergirding the norms of assertion they consider correct, coincide?
+Is it true, then, as I ventured, that often the values undergirding a person's value of truth, and the values undergirding the norms of assertion they consider correct, coincide?
 We've concluded that typically they come apart to at least a small degree; any individuals who are exceptions to that rule are unusual.

 From a Horwichian minimalist perspective, there is some difficulty in seeing how these two can come apart, since Horwichian minimalism does not allow for much space between truth and assertibility.
 Horwichian minimalism certainly does not say that there can't be true things we can't say in a given context.
 It merely entails that in any context where you could appropriately assert a statement **A**, you could also appropriately assert the statement "**A** is true," and vice versa.